-So you want to grow a bamboo hedge?
+So you want to know how to grow a bamboo hedge.
 Well it’s not as complicated you would think, and unlike growing a hedge from plants like American Arborvitae or Ligustrum, it will not take years to establish.

 The first consideration is what type of bamboo hedge is desired as well as how big the hedge needs to be.
 Do you want one that is nearly impenetrable or one that is semi open?
 Are you intending on using a running or clumping bamboo for your hedge?
 Do you want a more colorful bamboo hedge or are you satisfied with the classic bamboo green look?
 What is the total length of hedge desired?
 Will you be planting the bamboo in the ground to create your hedge or in planters?

 Once you decided on the the type of bamboo and length of bamboo, it’s time to start planting.
 If you have opted for a running type for your bamboo hedge, you will need to factor in bamboo rhizome barrier to keep your running bamboo where it’s desired.
 This will also shape and form the bamboo hedge, making it easy to maintain after it’s established.
 If you decided on a clumping bamboo, rhizome barrier is not necessary due to the natural growth habit of a clumper, and it is often easily controlled with a lawnmower or by kicking over new shoots that pop up where they are not wanted.